 Those who choose to walk instead of drive in Georgia do not always avoid the dangers of road traffic.
 Every year, the number of traffic accidents throughout the state increases.
 With it, so does the number of pedestrians who lose their lives or incur injuries due to some driver’s reckless behavior.
-If this sounds like your situation, then you may be in need of a pedestrian accident lawyer in Conyers, Georgia.
+If this sounds like your situation, then you may need to call a pedestrian accident lawyer in Conyers, Georgia.

 According to the data available on the Georgia Governor’s Office of Highway Safety website, out of the 1,430 fatalities and 19,406 serious injuries registered in 2015, 15% referred to pedestrians.
 Starting from this data, the 5-year trends suggest 344 pedestrians will lose their lives in traffic accidents in 2018, compared to 193 in 2015.